 Movement of data | Data is transmitted between ports and registers in the case of a memory-mapped I/O approach. | Data is transmitted between ports and accumulators in the case of the I/O-mapped I/O approach. |

-System complexity | The system is relatively simple due to the absence of separate control signals and requires a lesser number of pins. | The system is relatively complex due to the presence of separate control signals and requires a greater number of pins. |
+System complexity | The system is relatively simple due to the absence of separate control signals and requires fewer pins. | The system is relatively complex due to separate control signals and requires more pins. |

 Speed | The speed of operation is relatively low. | The speed of operation is relatively high. |

-Application | The memory-mapped I/O approach is used in the case of smaller systems requiring less memory space. | The I/O mapped I/O approach is used in the case of larger systems requiring greater memory space. |
+Application | The memory-mapped I/O approach is used in the case of smaller systems requiring less memory space. | The I/O mapped I/O approach is used for larger systems requiring greater memory space. |

 Conclusion